-Non-Discretionary Advisory Services - We also offer and provide non-discretionary and investment advisory services through our Summit Program as detailed above.
-Non-discretionary investment advisory services for this Program are provided directly by your Financial Advisor.
+Non-Discretionary Advisory Services - We also offer and provide non-discretionary investment advisory and ERISA fiduciary services through our Summit Program as detailed above.
+Non-discretionary services for this Program are provided directly by your Financial Advisor.
 More detailed information about the Summit Program is provided in, and each Plan Client should review the sections above entitled "Advisory Programs Offered at Stifel," and "Fees and Compensation."